yyumna/climatechange_ai/ICLR2020_workshop.md

 ## Schedule

 Workshop events took place digitally from April 26-30.
-The schedule is available below, via <a href="https://calendar.google.com/calendar/embed?src=n4jcdb08gc10bk47crsq18aet8%40group.calendar.google.com&ctz=Etc%2FGMT&mode=AGENDA" target="_blank">Google Calendar</a>, and in <a href="https://calendar.google.com/calendar/ical/n4jcdb08gc10bk47crsq18aet8%40group.calendar.google.com/public/basic.ics" target="_blank">iCal</a> format.
+The schedule is available below, with links to recordings, papers, and slides:

 {% for s in site.data.iclr2020_schedule %}